LancreFI/shellScripts/README.md

       encooding and the result after the first encoding was removed.
 This would figure out the used Vigenere cipher keys and decipher the original ciphertext back to text.

+to_psb64.sh
+'---> As PowerShell uses UTF16LE the "normal" base64 default format from Linux won't do.
+You can do it with
+      this script instead: bash to_psb64.sh unicode "text_to_base64_encode" If you for example want to encode some nasty payload etc. use the unicode option, in some cases the source might be UTF8, then use utf8 instead of unicode as the first parameter.

 url_coder.py
 '--> Use to percent encode/decode strings/urls: python3 url_coder.py <encode|decode> "string"